nilshellerhoff/warthunder-replay-parser/README.md

 There are three scripts available:

 ### replays_scraper.py
-**!!!Use at your own risk, scraping (protected) webpages might be against the TOS/law in certain countries!!!**
+> :warning: **Use at your own risk, scraping (protected) webpages might be against the TOS/law in certain countries**

 This script can be used to scrape replays from the https://warthunder.com/en/tournament/replay/ page.
 Invoke it like this:
 ```